Getting Started with Unicorn Studio

 - Shapes: Draw rectangles, circles, and polygons

-- Images: Upload and use images from your library
+- Images: Paste, drag, or upload and use images from your library

 - Text: Use free fonts, Google fonts, or custom uploads